Tubbz-alt/php-parser/README.md

 matches the strings `"3 + 4"`.

-The sub-expression can be the same expression being defined, allowing to perform a descendant recursive parsing.
+The sub-expression can be the same expression being defined, allowing to perform a recursive descendent parsing.

 Example: